-An environmental consultation day will be scheduled to allow the opportunity for discussion and comment on the potential environmental impacts of transportation projects included in the regional transportation plan.
-PVPC will provide large scale maps of transportation improvement projects included in the RTP and invite the public and special interest groups to comment on the Draft RTP.
+Environmental consultation was held on Tuesday May 28, 2019 from 1 PM - 4 PM at the office of the PVPC to allow the opportunity for discussion and comment on the potential environmental impacts of transportation projects included in the regional transportation plan.
+Large scale maps of transportation improvement projects included in the RTP were provided.
+Invitations were sent to the JTC, MPO and Environmental Justice mailing lists.
+Environmental agencies and groups as identified by the Sustainability Focus Group were also invited to participate and comment on the Draft RTP.